FluffyJay1/ColonCancerWGS/README.md

 **outputfilename**: the name of the output file excluding extensions

-**minqual**: minimum quality for a gene to be significant, default is 10
+**minqual**: minimum quality for a mutation to be significant, default is 10

 ### Example usage: